iq-motion-control/iq-control-center/README.md

 **Note: We are using version 5 of linuxdeployqt due to compatibility issues with newer linux distros.
 You can read more about the issue [here](https://github.com/probonopd/linuxdeployqt/issues/340)*

+1. Download the .appImage file
+2. Move the .appImage to the Qt gcc bin directory

 ```
 Windows Deployment Example: